Fabricio Coloccini: Coaching career

+Coloccini has served as the assistant coach of Fernando Gago for Guadalajara, Boca Juniors, Necaxa and Universidad de Chile.
+In June 2026, he assumed as caretaker manager of Universidad de Chile after Gago suffered a heart attack.

 Style of play

 As a defender, Coloccini was known for his physical strength, consistency, experience, fearless challenges, stamina, and in particular, his ability in the air, which made him a goal-threat from set-pieces in the opposing penalty area.
 Although he normally played as a centre-back, he was also deployed as a right-back on occasion.
 Regarded as a promising defender in his youth, he was named one of the 100 best young footballers in the world by Don Balón in 2001.